AliNisarAhmed/my-notes/Career/Questions to ask.md

 - (Better version of above) Based on my resume and this interview, do you have any questions or concerns about my qualifications?
 - What are the next steps in the process?

+---

+## Other questions:

+- Why is this position open?
+- Where do you see this company in 5 years?
+- What's your favorite part of working here?
+    - (coupled with): what's the least favorite part of working here?